 Continents and Oceans Word Search Worksheet

-Find the words hidden in the puzzle.
-Circle when you find it.
+Find the hidden words in the puzzle and circle them when you find them.

 Answer key: